murffious/uofu_reviews/README.md

 HW 1 Review sheet - If you know all of the terms or concepts on this review sheet you will likely be able to ACE the HW

-How to Ace the HW ?
-Master the content in the daily in class activities.
+-- Master the content in the daily in class activities.
 Activity 1-2 Terminal mastery - be able to be in the right folder for using git !
 Use git and git hub to push repo up for submission and periodically pushing to git hub throughout for back upGit push pull commit add .
 Activities 3-7 - Basic HTML and CSS - how to make and style an html document Activities 8-11 CSS positions and making a layout: CSS positioning : relative, absolute fixed , z index, floats/clears